RahafAlsalman/pos-system/README.md

 Fetches all transaction
 Request Arguments: None
 404 will be returned if no item was found
-POST /items/create
+POST api/transactions/create

 creates new transaction
 Request Arguments: {"item_name": string},{"quantity": integer}

 422 will be returned if name param was not found
-PUT /items/update
+POST api/transactions/update

 updates the quantity
 Request Arguments: {"id": integer},{"quantity": integer}
 422 will be returned if id param was not found
 404 will be retruned if no item was found
-DELETE /items/delete
+PUT api/transactions/delete

 deletes transaction
 Request Arguments: {"id": integer}